QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 Exercise 1
 ------------

-One very useful consequence of the central limit theorem is as follows
+One very useful consequence of the central limit theorem is as follows.

-Assume the conditions of the CLT as :ref:`stated above <statement_clt>`
+Assume the conditions of the CLT as :ref:`stated above <statement_clt>`.

 If :math:`g \colon \mathbb R \to \mathbb R` is differentiable at :math:`\mu` and :math:`g'(\mu) \not= 0`, then